To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 administer-data-cubesrole can view and manage all data cubes for that environment.

-manage-data-cubesrole will inherit all of the associated permissions.
+administer-data-cubesroles.
+A user mapped to the Visualization Team role inherits all of the associated permissions.
 Because this inheritance is recursive, a single composite role can inherit other composite roles and all of the permissions associated with those roles.

 Imply Hybrid Auth provides the following organization-level roles: